MichaelLykkeStrand/RLBot-AI/Bot1/README.md

 - Bot behavior is controlled by `NeuralBot/Bot/Bot.cs`
 - Bot appearance is controlled by `PythonAgent/appearance.cfg`
+- The bot has to be added in the rocket league gui to work

 ## Overview of how the C# bot interacts with Python